 - Vision loss

-- Mood disturbances, including unpredictable violence
+- Mood disturbances, including unpredictable, violent behavior

 Recovery from substance use disorders is complex and can be challenging.
 This is particularly true with meth.
-Many individuals who struggle with meth use also have co-occurring mental health disorders such as depression, anxiety, or personality disorders, complicating the recovery process.
+Many individuals who struggle with meth use also have co-occurring mental health issues such as depression, anxiety, or personality disorders, complicating the recovery process.

 At Gulf Breeze Recovery, we believe that everyone has the potential to recover from substance use disorders and dual diagnoses.
 Our location on the Gulf of Mexico in Florida provides the perfect backdrop for therapeutic healing, growth, and recovery.
-We use a comprehensive approach to recovery that includes evidence-based and holistic treatment modalities designed to foster physical, psychological, emotional, and spiritual healing from addiction and mental health disorders.
+We use a comprehensive approach to recovery that includes evidence-based and holistic treatment modalities designed to foster physical, psychological, emotional, and spiritual healing from addiction and mental health concerns